Series: 7 Virgin Brides for 7 Weredragon Billionaires #8

 These two wounded souls won’t easily risk their hearts — but they must.
 Dark forces from Syen’s past are circling Earth’s atmosphere, and Eva’s the only one who can save him…

-This stand-alone novella contains a happy ending!
+This stand-alone PREQUEL NOVELLA contains a happy ending!
 Plus steamy love scenes, unicorn farts with extra glitter, and a big, beautiful woman who finally finds her dream lover.
 No cheaters, no cliff-hangers, and satisfaction guaranteed.
 Enjoy this side-story about one of the rival dragons in Carnelian Clothiers and start reading the dragon shifters of Draconis today!

 Also in this series: